majorbriggs/python_training/training_docs/requests.rst

 ++++++++

 #.
 Send a GET request to one of LSYP intranet pages.
 Use ``HTTPBasicAuth`` object to to provide your credentials.
 #.
-You can store them temporarily in an external module and import to your script as variables.
+You can store them temporarily in an external module and import to your script as variables or get from the user with :py:func:`input`

-Bonus excercise: store username and password in an encoded form (using e.g. :py:func:`base64.b64encode` and :py:func:`base64.b64decode`)
-Don't forget to delete the sensitive data after the exercise:)

 :ref:`REQ00_solution`